GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 Interest groups are stored in the browser and can make bids in FLEDGE in-browser auctions, but aren't programmatically 'readable.'
-In other words, there's no `navigator.getAdInterestGroups()`, as this would expose cross-site identity.
+In other words, there's nothing like navigator.getAdInterestGroups(), as this would expose cross-site identity.

 {% endAside %}